 Hope Hall is the only school to offer the Mastery In Learning Program© which teaches the New York State curriculum in a non-traditional way.
 Strategies are designed to meet the needs of students who have experienced frustration in traditional classroom settings.

-Hope Hall is the only school to offer the time-proven Mastery in Learning Program (MIL), written and copyrighted by Diana Dolce, S.S.J., the school’s founder, executive director, and principal.
+Hope Hall is the only school to offer the time-proven Mastery in Learning Program (MIL), written and copyrighted by Sister Diana Dolce, S.S.J., the school’s Founder and Executive Director.

 The MIL Program teaches the full New York State curriculum, as well as organizational skills and social skills, in a non-traditional way.
 It has been used successfully since 1977 to help students with ADD, ADHD and Central Auditory Processing problems to become lifelong learners.